junkdog/sift/README.md

 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/net.onedaybeard.sift/sift/badge.png)](https://maven-badges.herokuapp.com/maven-central/net.onedaybeard.sift/sift/badge.png)

-Sift is a tool that allows you to model and analyze the design of systems from Java class files.
-With Sift, you can build, query, and diff system models using the command-line interface.
+Sift is a tool for modeling and analyzing the design of software systems from JVM bytecode.
+It processes .class files using templates, in order to generate a system model that describes the structure and behavior of the system.

+Additional

 ## Features
 - CLI tool for building, querying, and [diff-ing][diff] system models from parsed .class files.